 Assessments

 I. Authority.
 The Property Owners Association may levy Assessments to promote the recreation, health, safety, and welfare of the residents in the Subdivision, to fund operating expenses of the Property Owners Association, and to maintain those areas to be maintained by the Association pursuant to Paragraph D.l .e. above.
-Because such areas and the maintenance thereof do not benefit Lots 16, 17, 18 and 19 of the Subdivision, no assessment shall be made by the Association as to Lots 16, 17, 18 and 19 of the Subdivision for costs to the Association of maintaining the paved surface of the Common Drive Area.
+Because such areas and the maintenance thereof do not benefit Lots 16, 17, 18 and 19 of the Subdivision, no assessment shall be made by the Association as to Lots 16, 17, 18 and 19 of the Subdivision for costs to the Association of maintaining the paved and gravel surface of the Common Drive Area.
 In addition, because such common sewer line does not benefit Lots 16, 17, 18, and 19, of the Subdivision, no assessment shall be made by the Association as to Lots 16, 17, 18, and 19, of the Subdivision for costs to the Association of maintaining the common sewer line installed within the "PRIVATE 18' ACCESS, WATER & SEWER ESM'T." over portions of Lots 20-27 as shown and so labeled and designated on the Plat.

 Personal Obligation.
 An Assessment is a personal obligation of each Owner when the Assessment accrues.